kaylaque/project-discovery-dashboard/README.md

 # project-discovery-dashboard
- iGEM project discovery over time exploration
+ iGEM project discovery and parts registry exploration

 # Installation
 Use mamba/conda to install the environments: